 - Horizontal: Select the highest amount an image will be randomly sheared across its x-axis.

 - Vertical: Select the highest amount an image will be randomly sheared across its y-axis.

 Adjust the gamma exposure of an image to be brighter or darker.

-Percent: Select the percent up to which an image will be randomly brightened or darkened, up to 100 percent brighter (completely white) or 100 percent darker (Completely black)
+- Percent: Select the percent up to which an image will be randomly brightened or darkened.
+Up to 100 percent bright (completely white) or 100 percent dark (completely black).

 - Pixels: Determines the amount of blur applied to an image (i.e. the kernel size of the blurring process; all kernel sizes are odd).
 25 pixels is max blur.

 - Percent: Selects the percent of an image’s pixels that are affected, up to 25 percent.